PeakWeather: MeteoSwiss Weather Station Measurements for Spatiotemporal Deep Learning

-Two versions of the PM are implemented: one particularly relevant for short-term, \textbf{PM-st}, and the other, \textbf{PM-day}, intended to replicate the daily patterns of the target variables.
+For reference, two versions of the persistence model (PM) are implemented: one particularly relevant for short-term, \textbf{PM-st}, and the other, \textbf{PM-day}, intended to replicate the daily patterns of the target variables.
 PM-st is a baseline model that predicts $\hat\vy_{t+h}^i=\vy_{t-1}^i$ as the last available observation of the target for each lead time $h=0,\dots,H-1$, a valid assumption for very short-term forecasts.
-Conversely, the output of PM-day is $\hat\vy_{t+h}^i=\vy_{t+h-24}^i$, recalling that in this specific problem instance we are considering hourly data and forecasting horizon of $H=24$.
+Conversely, the output of PM-day is $\hat\vy_{t+h}^i=\vy_{t+h-24}^i$, recalling that in this specific problem instance we are considering hourly data and a forecasting horizon of $H=24$.
 While less evident than with other weather quantities, the wind can have a diurnal seasonality, especially in mountainous valleys.
-For probabilistic forecasts, independent Gaussian distributions $\mathcal N(\hat\vy_{t+h}^i[d], \sigma_{t-W:t}^i)$ are produced for every $d,h,t$ and $i$, with $\sigma_{t-W:t}^i$ being the sampling standard deviation estimated on the time window $\vy_{t-W:t}^i[d]$.

-Finally, the \textbf{ICON} numerical predictions (see Section~\ref{sec:dataset}) provided within PeakWeather are compared with the above models; as ICON has been operational since May 2024 issuing predictions every 3 hours, an additional specific subset of the test set (NWP test set) will be considered for comparing with this model.
+Finally, the \textbf{ICON} numerical predictions (Section~\ref{sec:dataset}) provided within PeakWeather and obtained from ICON-CH1-EPS are compared with the above models.